- Becoming a foresight practitioner and developing a futurist mindset;

 Secondly we looked at statistics and analyzed remote work under the angle of a social fact, following Durkheim’s method to study social facts.
 Remote work is significant enough in California, it is inscribed in the culture and applies a constraint onto the individual.
 It includes regularly working from home, letting your team know about your location, remaining available, checking in, and reciprocally accepting your colleagues’ own remote work behaviors.

 Thirdly, we took a look at the economic impact.
 We investigated common arguments made about remote work being counterproductive and demystified this urban legend.
 The numbers actually show that remote work increases productivity!
 A recent study by Mercer proved that 94% of employees from 800 companies reported an equal or superior productivity compared to pre-pandemic.
 The link had first been proven in 2013 in a study conducted by Nicholas Bloom: Whereas a Chinese company called Ctrip wanted to compare administrative gains made by remote work versus costs generated by productivity loss, the study revealed that not only did the company gained in operational savings (no desk, less commute…) but it also gained in productivity by 13%!
+Today’s professionals have advanced video confererncing tools like Zoom and its alternatives at their disposal to collaborate virtually and work remotely.
 So why are some countries still reluctant to implement it or even advocate for it?
 We broke down the problem to the one core success factor: Trust.
 You need trust between employer and employee to have remote work.
 As soon as there is mistrust, you create a self-fulfilling prophecy: because you don’t trust employees to be fully dedicated to their work at home and because you over control or micromanage them, you end up with frustrated employees who will explore the slightest window of opportunity to enjoy some freedom.
 So to answer your question more directly, what should we advise to societies in which distant work is still a challenge or a taboo?
 We need to reverse the vicious cycle of mistrust into a social contract based on trust between employer and employee.
 Of course we should not underestimate social isolation or risk of burnout.
 And the paternalism of offering a workplace should be transferred to another form of paternalism: offering the worker a mobile workstation, contributing to developing a worknet (instead of a workplace), training and onboarding on distant technologies, and providing mental health support.

 About the author